 Dizziness can be caused by a number of conditions, but typically occurs from poor perception in the joints / muscles combined with visual tracking problems and inner ear coordination.
 When the brain receives all these mixed signals, it becomes confused and dizziness occurs.
 Vertigo is a spinning sensation that typically occurs because of problems between the visual tracking and balance systems in the inner ear.

 Physical therapy plays a crucial role in helping dizziness and vertigo, by performing several key treatments.
 Our physical therapists can help you feel more in control and, in some cases, can achieve instant results with specialized procedures.
 In other cases, balance and coordination training decrease the symptoms and allow you to move without dizziness or vertigo.

-Our expert physical therapist team has years of training in movement and balance analysis.
+Our expert physical therapists has years of training in movement and balance analysis.
 We evaluate your leg strength, movement, balance reflexes and much more to determine exactly where your balance problem lies.
 We then create a complete treatment plan that will improve your balance and train you on what you can do to maintain the improvement.

 Contact us at Lexington, KY center for a free balance and fall prevention screening with one of our physical therapists!